9 Day Activity-Packed St. Martin + Saba Itinerary

 Each Caribbean island has its own unique offerings.
 Saba is a small island with less than 2,000 residents and is an outdoor paradise for hikers and divers.
 St. Martin has a European flare, amazing food, and is home to some incredible beaches.
 You must fly into St. Martin to get to Saba, so why not combine the two for the best of both worlds?
 Here’s our 9-day St. Martin + Saba itinerary to help you start planning.

-* Links in this post contain Amazon and CJ affiliate links.
+* Some of the links in this post contain affiliate links.
 If you make a purchase through these links, we may receive a small commission at no extra cost to you.
-All recommendations are on items I love and feel will deliver value to you!
-Thank you for your support.
+All recommendations are from first-hand experience that I feel will deliver value to you!
+Thank you for your continued support.

 FOLLOW & SHARE WITH A FRIEND!